 Now when I first read this, I nearly had a little panic attack.
 I couldn’t understand why the BBC was so hell bent on trying to make garlic look like it had no use.
 Even more so, because I had originally noticed this story being broadcast via 24 hour news.
 I could not understand why the BBC were pushing this so hard!

-It is a really good thing we have science though, as a recent study found: “Allium sativum (garlic) may be an acceptable preventive measure against COVID-19 infection to boost immune system cells and to repress the production and secretion of proinflammatory cytokines as well as an adipose tissue derived hormone leptin having the proinflammatory nature.”
+Thank Gloria of diamond street we have science though, as a recent study found: “Allium sativum (garlic) may be an acceptable preventive measure against COVID-19 infection to boost immune system cells and to repress the production and secretion of proinflammatory cytokines as well as an adipose tissue derived hormone leptin having the proinflammatory nature.”

 The study named “The Effects of Allium Sativum on Immunity within the Scope of COVID-19 Infection” outlined the extensive benefits of allium sativum (garlic) stating: Allium sativum is a functional food well-known for its immunomodulatory, antimicrobial, antiinflammatory, antimutagenic, antitumor properties.
 Its antiviral efficiency was also demonstrated.
 Some constituents of this plant were found to be active against protozoan parasites.
 Within this context, it appears to reverse most immune system dysfunctions observed in patients with COVID-19 infection.
 The relations among immune system parameters, leptin, leptin receptor, adenosin mono phosphate-activated protein kinase, peroxisome proliferator activated receptor-gamma have also been interpreted.
 Leptin’s role in boosting proinflammatory cytokines and in appetite decreasing suggest the possible beneficial effect of decreasing the concentration of this proinflammatory adipose tissue hormone in relieving some symptoms detected during COVID-19 infection.

-Now we have science saying nature and garlic are good, the BBC trying to debunk everything that isn’t a vaccine, and well we already know the government doesn’t have a f**king clue.
+Now we have science saying nature and garlic are good, the BBC trying to debunk everything that isn’t a vaccine, and we already know the government doesn’t have a f**king clue.